 4. Homemade Paint for Messy Play

 Finger printing is a fantastic hands-on messy play activity that boosts creativity, hand-eye coordination and fine motor skills.
 For little ones who place everything in their mouths, you can whip up a batch of homemade paint.
-Though it might not be very tasty, it is free from toxic chemicals and safe to eat.
+Though it might not be very tasty, it is free from toxic chemicals.
 Mix 2 cups of corn flour with 1 cup of cold water and combine with 4.5 cups of hot water to create a paste, then separate into jars and add drops of food colouring.
 You can also mix yoghurt and food colouring for tastier edible finger printing on a tray or plate, though keep in mind that you won’t be able to save these paintings.

 5. Early Years Resources: DIY Sensory Bottles

 Customise your baby’s sensory play with DIY sensory bottles, the perfect sensory toys for discovering the world!
 Upcycle a used plastic bottle that has been cleaned and fill with objects for your baby to observe.
 For added safety, you can glue the lid shut after filling with items of your choosing and ensure it is fastened tightly before use.
 Try dried rainbow rice, colourful beads or tin foil to capture attention.
-For rainbow rice, mix dried rice with food colouring and a drop of vinegar.
+For rainbow rice, mix dried rice with food colouring and a drop of vinegar, then leave to dry.
 Alternatively, fill a bottle with water, oil, blue food colouring and toy sea creatures to create an ocean-themed sensory experience!